-Microsoft has now joined the growing ranks of legal claims bordering on what has been described as “abuse of its AI services” by stealing and, thus, “piercing” critical safety measures on the platform.
+Microsoft has now joined the growing ranks of legal claims bordering on what has been described as “Misuse of its AI services” by stealing and, thus, “piercing” critical safety measures on the platform.
 The 10 Doe defendants, unnamed in the suit, purportedly committed theft of user credentials and access to Microsoft Azure OpenAI.

-API Key Theft and Hacking-as-a-Service
+API Key Theft and Unauthorized Access Services

 Microsoft’s Counteroffensive and Legal Action